-As mentioned previously, the larger amount of ammonia in the sludge may make the found optimum for the 5D optimization undesirable to plant operators.
+As mentioned previously, the larger amount of ammonia in the sludge may make the obtained optimum for the 5D optimization undesirable to plant operators.
 The amount of ammonia can therefore be included as a constraint or even as a secondary objective.
 In both cases, it may again be modeled with data-driven approaches like Kriging, to cheapen the evaluation of the constraint or secondary objective, respectively.
 In the same way, there are other details of additional parameters which may require to be included.
-In previous studies [35, 39] these were included in a weighted sum of objectives.
+In previous studies [56, 60] these were included in a weighted sum of objectives.
 Since the weights are hard to set, a multi-objective approach may make more sense.
-Of course, the computational effort of a surrogate-model-based approach will of course increase, since a separate model has to be built for each objective.
-At the same time, classical methods like Simplex are not applicable anymore.
+Of course, the computational effort of a surrogate-model-based approach will increase, since a separate model has to be built for each objective.
+At the same time, classical approaches like the Simplex method are not applicable anymore.